manuel-valles/deno-nasa/README.md

     - With this implementation, if you try to use a method that our app doesn't include, it returns a _405 Method Not Allowed_ instead of a just a _404_.
     - **NOTE**: The OPTIONS method, returns what methods are currently allowed by our app:
       ![optionsAllowed](images/optionsAllowed.jpg)
+  - Deno **Error Handling** can be set in the main/mod file as a middleware with the try-catch, and then log the errors within the EventTarget (https://developer.mozilla.org/en-US/docs/Web/API/EventTarget): `app.addEventListener()`.
+You can throw more specific errors with the Context: `ctx.throw(501, "Sorry planets aren't available!")`, although Oak won't show the message as body for statuses 50X.